metabase/metabase/docs/enterprise-guide/authenticating-with-saml.md

 ### Troubleshooting Tips

-Here are a few things to double check if you're experiencing issues setting up your SAML connection:
+[Check if your SSO setup is working correctly](../administration-guide/10-single-sign-on.html#checking-if-sso-is-working-correctly).
+If you're experiencing issues setting up your SAML connection:

 - Verify that the application you created in your IdP supports SAML.
 Sometimes other options are presented during the app creation process.
 - Read all field labels and tooltips carefully.
 Since SAML providers each use different labeling for their fields, it's important to make sure the correct information is being placed into the correct fields.
 - Set your attributes and check your assertions!
 Many SAML providers make this pretty easy to do - just look for a button marked "Preview the SAML assertion."
 - Verify that the Single Sign On URL (or equivalent) that you enter on your SAML provider's website has `/auth/sso` appended to it.
-For instance, if you want your users to end up at `https://metabase.mycompany.com`, the full URL should be `https://metabase.mycompany.com/auth/sso`
+For instance, if you want your users to end up at `https://metabase.mycompany.com`, the full URL should be `https://metabase.mycompany.com/auth/sso`.
+- If you're still stuck, try [Troubleshooting logins](../troubleshooting-guide/cant-log-in.html).

 ### Disabling password log-in